anacosantos/TheInternetProject/specs/frame/README.md

 - Return to main page
 - Check if returned to main page

-## Check if the frames are nested
+## Check if the frames are nested and if possible handle all of them
 - Access Url
 - Click on Nested Frame
-- Check if the frames are nested
+-
+-